Title

 Vanilla Magic Pudding

-1 c.
-Milk Master Mix
+1 cup Milk Master Mix

-2 to 3 Tbsp. sugar
+2 to 3 tablespoons sugar

-2 c. water
+2 cups water

-2 tsp. margarine (optional)
+2 teaspoons margarine (optional)

-1 tsp. vanilla
+1 teaspoon vanilla

-Mix dry ingredients in a heavy sauce pan.
+Mix dry ingredients in a heavy saucepan.
 Add water slowly while stirring; add margarine.
 Cook over low to medium heat, stirring constantly until thickened and almost to a boil.
 Lower heat and simmer a few minutes.
 Remove from heat and stir in vanilla.

 Makes four servings.